Frithuswith

 Frithuswith hiding with swine.
 From a stained glass in the Lady Chapel At Gloucester Cathedral.

 St Margaret's Well, Binsey, Oxfordshire.

-Frithuswith, commonly Frideswide (Friðuswīþ; c.
-650 – 19 October 727), was an English princess and abbess.
+Frithuswith or Fritheswith (Fryðesƿeoð or Friðesƿyð, Latinized Frideswide; died 19 October 727) was an English princess and abbess who became the patron saint of Oxford and its university.
 She is credited as the foundress of a monastery later incorporated into Christ Church Cathedral, Oxford.
 She was the daughter of a sub-king of Mercia named Dida of Eynsham whose lands occupied western Oxfordshire and the upper reaches of the River Thames.

 Life

-The earliest narrative of the saint is the Life of Saint Frideswide the Virgin (Vita sanctae Fritheswithae uirginis) preserved in a manuscript from the early twelfth century, copied in the hand of John of Worcester.
+The earliest narrative of the saint is the Life of Saint Fritheswith the Virgin (Vita sanctae Fritheswithae uirginis) preserved in a manuscript from the early twelfth century, copied in the hand of John of Worcester.
 A longer adaptation of this work is attributed to Robert of Cricklade, head of the Priory of St Frideswide, Oxford.

 The story recounts that Frideswide was born to King Didan and his wife Safrida.
 She founds a monastery with her father's assistance while still young.
 Her parents die soon after.
-Algar, king of Leicester (Æthelbald of Mercia) seeks to marry her in spite of her vow of celibacy.
+Algar, king of Leicester seeks to marry her in spite of her vow of celibacy.
 When she refuses him, Algar attempts to abduct her, and Frideswide flees into the wilderness.
 On fleeing, she finds a ship sent by God which takes her to Bampton, Oxfordshire.
 Algar searches for her in Oxford, but the people refuse to tell him where she is, and he is struck blind.

 Frideswide later seeks greater solitude and migrates to Binsey, Oxfordshire.
 To avoid having to fetch water from the distant River Thames, she prays to God and a well springs up.
 The well water has healing properties and many people come to seek it out.
 A nineteenth-century reconstruction of this well can be found at the Church of Saint Margaret in Binsey.
 She later returns to Oxford and remains abbess until her death.

 Two Middle English adaptations of the Life of Frideswide are included in the South English legendaries.
 These include several minor variants on the narrative.